 Because of cognitive dissonance, if you think you’re a failure, you’re going to start failing at things because your brain wants to prove itself right.
 It’s not even your fault that you’re doing this; we just sometimes subconsciously start to sabotage things in our life.
 So if you’ve ever started to get better and then you suddenly fall off the wagon, it’s because your brain is subconsciously sabotaging you.
 (Stop it, brain!)

 But you can DO something about preventing this from happening in the first place.

-Another reason we sabotage ourselves is based on Gay Hendricks’s idea that we have “upper limits” to how much happiness, success, love, etc we will accept into our lives.
+Another reason we sabotage ourselves is an upper limit problem, based on Gay Hendricks’s idea that we have “upper limits” to how much happiness, success, love, etc we will accept into our lives.
 It’s like this quote from The Perks of Being a Wallflower:

 “We accept the love we think we deserve.”

 Do You Have an Upper Limit Problem?

 So if you believe you’re not worthy of love, you’re going to sabotage any good thing that comes into your life.
 For example, if a sweet, friendly guy comes into your life, you’re going to reject him (but in your mind you’ll be like, “Well he’s not really my type,” etc, etc, and make up some excuse) because you believe, deep down, that you don’t deserve to be loved.